ccn-ccn/MyNetworkSocial/README.md

 * Influencers and Creators can:
    * Sell subscriptions to private channels
    * Promote affiliate products with split commissions
-   * Sell music, movies, books, merchandise, courses, services, and more
+   * Sell music, movies, merchandise, courses, services, and more
 * Stores and Sellers can use the platform as a Point of Sale system:
    * Create products in app with price, description, and delivery type
    * Track sales, manage inventory, and exchange stablecoins for local fiat